Finalrentals

 Bethlehem f’Għajnsielem

 A short ferry ride away, the island of Gozo presents a more rustic and profound celebration at Bethlehem f’Għajnsielem.
-This massive live nativity village covers twenty thousand square metres and is populated by actors and animals portraying life in Judaea two millennia ago.
+This massive live nativity village covers 20,000 square metres and is populated by actors and animals portraying life in Judaea two millennia ago.
 Visitors can watch blacksmiths at work, see bakers tending to traditional ovens, and witness the Holy Family in a stable.
 The attention to detail is remarkable, making it a cornerstone of the Maltese holiday experience.
-For the 2025–2026 season, the village is open on specific dates in December and January, culminating in the arrival of the Three Kings on the feast of the Epiphany.
+For this season, the village is open on specific dates in December and January, culminating in the arrival of the Three Kings on the feast of the Epiphany.

-Maltese Traditions and Live Shows
+Maltese Traditions and Cuisine

-The Maltese Christmas is deeply rooted in the concept of the Presepju or the nativity crib.
-These are not merely small ornaments but often vast, hand-built landscapes featuring mechanical figures, running water, and meticulously carved limestone caves.
-Every village parish and many private homes open their doors to the public to display these works of art.
 A particularly unique Maltese tradition is the Priedka tat-Tifel, or the Child’s Sermon.
 During the traditional Midnight Mass, the priest steps aside to allow a young boy or girl to deliver the story of the Nativity from memory.
 This heart-warming moment is a source of great pride for local families and represents the passing of faith and tradition to the next generation.

 The Christmas Panto